nikita09/jekyll-now/about.md

 permalink: /about/
 ---

-I am currently a senior at the University of Texas at Austin.
+I am currently a super senior at the University of Texas at Austin.
 I am doing a double major in Computer Science and Electrical and Computer Engineering.

 ### More Information

 I love traveling, music, movies and art.

 ### Contact me